ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab6.md

     ![](./images/pots/mq-appliance/lab6/image73.png)

-14. Click **Find Next** again and you will be at the end of the first channel definition (line 3733).
+14. Click **Find Next** again and you will be at the end of the first channel definition (line 3794).
 These should have an **AMQ8014I: IBM MQ Appliance channel created** response.

 15. The 12th channel definition is the one you altered, the **TO.APP2_QMGR** channel.
-Therefore, click **Find Next** 10 more times, checking the responses, until you get to line 4149.
+Therefore, click **Find Next** 10 more times, checking the responses, until you get to line 4210.
 The next line should be DEFINE CHANNEL('TO.APP2_QMGR').

     ![](./images/pots/mq-appliance/lab6/image74.png)

-16. Click **Find Next** to advance to line 4200.
+16. Click **Find Next** to advance to line 4261.
 This will be the response for your channel.
 Validate that it was created successfully.

-    There is one more channel definition after this one to click **Find Next** to review.
+    There is one more channel definition after this one so click **Find Next** to review.

     ![](./images/pots/mq-appliance/lab6/image75.png)

-17. Click **Find Next** again, and you should be at line 4258 and the end of the first AUTHINFO record definition.
+17. Click **Find Next** again, and you should be at line 4319 and the end of the first AUTHINFO record definition.
 You should see **AMQ8563I: IBM MQ Appliance authentication information object created.** There are three more AUTHINFO definitions, so use **Find